 - Virtual 9.1 surround sound

-As we write this review the clock is ticking into day eight of using the Honor 20 Pro as our day-to-day personal phone and it's never been a problem to crunch through a full working day with some 30 per cent battery remaining.
+When we first wrote this review the clock was ticking into day eight of using the Honor 20 Pro as a day-to-day personal phone and it was never a problem to crunch through a full working day with some 30 per cent battery remaining.
 That's no surprise given the 4,000mAh battery at this phone's core, although if you're looking for better yet longevity per charge then have a look at the Asus ZenFone 6 (5,000mAh) or the Huawei P30 Pro (4,200mAh).
+We're now on our second software-updated review unit and it's just as long-lived.

-When it comes to power, Honor continues down its line of delivering the top for less: inside there's the same Kirin 980 processor as you'll find in the Huawei P30 Pro, which might be marginally behind the Qualcomm Snapdragon 855 if you care much for benchmarking numbers, but you'll only experience snappy results in real-world conditions here.
+When it comes to power, Honor continues down its line of delivering top-of-the-line without a flagship asking price: inside there's the same Kirin 980 processor as you'll find in the Huawei P30 Pro, which might be marginally behind the Qualcomm Snapdragon 855 if you care much for benchmarking numbers, but you'll only experience snappy results in real-world conditions here.
 The 8GB RAM on board makes light work of loading multiple apps without issue too.
 It feels like a flagship phone, even if it won't cost quite so much.

 When it comes to running games, browsing, sending emails and all the usual antics that are necessary for a phone, however, there are no qualms in the Pro's performance (even though it's not more 'Pro' than the Honor 20 'standard' in terms of raw power).

-That said, just days prior to the Honor 20 Pro's reveal it came to light that Google has been ordered to cease its Android business with its parent company, Huawei.
-What this means for the Honor's future handsets is ongoing and, at this stage, somewhat unclear.
+All that said, just days prior to the Honor 20 Pro's reveal it came to light that Google had been ordered to cease its Android business with its parent company, Huawei.
+What this meant for the Honor's future handsets was and is ongoing and, at first, was somewhat unclear.
+Since then, however, there's finally been a bit more clarity, with Honor stating that the next-gen Android Q update will roll out for all its Honor 20 series devices.
+It's taken the company far longer than Huawei to respond, for whatever reason, but we're glad it finally has.

 - Quad camera: 16MP 117-degree f/2.2 ultra-wide, 48MP f/1.4 main, 8MP f/2.4 3x zoom, 2MP f/2.4 dedicated macro